How to Apply for a Library Card

 Revised & Adopted by Trustees, November 18, 2003

-Access to the Internet on Library computers is limited to 2.5 hours per day per patron.
-To reserve and use a Library computer, patrons must have an UHLS library card in good standing or a guest pass.
-Guest passes are only available to patrons who do not already have a UHLS library card, and can be purchased at the circulation desk for a small fee.
-Picture ID is required to purchase a guest pass.
+Access to the Internet on Library computers is available for use by patrons.
+Usage is provided in set increments, which may be limited based on demand.
+There is no time limit for wireless users.
+To reserve and use a Library computer, patrons must have a UHLS library card in good standing or a guest pass.
+Guest passes are only available to patrons who do not already have a UHLS library card.
+Wireless network users may access the Library’s public network during library hours.
+Library staff may assist users in connecting to the network, but the Library does not guarantee that all devices will work with the network.

-- Dissemination of information through the Internet, e-mail, chat rooms and instant messaging is a joint responsibility of the child and the parent/guardian.
+Dissemination of information through the Internet is a joint responsibility of the child and the parent/guardian.

 Responsibility of Users